Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 8. Finalize the *Map attributes* wizard by clicking the [CONTINUE] button until you can click the [FINALIZE] button.

-8. Click the [SAVE] button to save the header definition.
+9. Click the [SAVE] button to save the header definition.
    The *Exporter definitions* view is displayed.

+10. Continue with specifying the line item file settings, see [Manage line item file settings](./04_ManageLineItemsFileStt.md).